Academic Centers at Wheaton College

 - Deepen the Wheaton educational experience by providing tangible enhancements beyond the classroom

 - Support our faculty and inspire them to pursue areas of expertise and interest

-The Billy Graham Center is a world hub of inspiration & training for mission and evangelism.
+The Wheaton College Billy Graham Center is a global hub of inspiration & training for mission and evangelism.
 We exist to help Christians show & share the love of Jesus in our broken and hurting world.

 Center for Applied Christian Ethics (CACE)

-Promoting and encouraging the formation of moral character and the application of biblical ethics to contemporary moral decisions, CACE serves Wheaton faculty and students through a portfolio of activities, including ethical training, public forums, and projects.
+Promoting and encouraging the formation of moral character and the application of biblical ethics to contemporary moral decisions, the Center for Applied Christian Ethics serves Wheaton faculty and students through a portfolio of activities, including ethical training, public forums, and projects.

 Center for Urban Engagement (CUE)

 The Center for Urban Engagement (CUE) exists to promote just, sustainable, and flourishing urban communities through the academic study of cities and transformational experiences of urban life.